The Followers of Men, or of Christ

 After this man rose up Judas of Galilee in the days of the taxing, and drew away much people AFTER him: - Acts 5:37

-We can see from these few verses that the connotation is negative when we join some leader of a group and “follow” after him.
-Whether it is “good,” or “bad” in intention, it is not appropriate unless we are solely following Jesus Christ.
+We can see from these few verses that the connotation is negative when we join some leader of a group and follow after (opiso) him.
+Following after someone is not appropriate unless we are solely following after Christ.

 And Jesus said unto them, Come ye AFTER me, and I will make you to become fishers of men. – Mark 1:17